| The original blacksmith shop was reported to be the first business in New Plymouth, owned and

 went on to gain national recognition of his work with cancer and MSTI in Boise.)
 One job Ray did was making

 a needle extension and another was a horseshoe-shaped object to attach weight for correcting a broken leg.
+In 1951, Ray first started making cutting slats in mowboard which were better than the

+manufactured ones.
 Tuttle Blacksmith did business all over the northwest, LaGrande, Woodburn, Oregon, and eastern

+Idaho, and everywhere in between.
 Ray Tuttle and Armoral Faulkner were married by Reverend Knight on June 1, 1921.
 They had three

 sons, Gene and Ralph Tuttle, who both reside in Boise, and Larry, who resides in New Plymouth.
 Armoral

+devoted most of her life to helping our community to get a library and making it bigger and better.
 Martin Platz was a helper in the successful shop as was Charles Lockner who had lost a leg in a

 threshing machine accident.
 Lockner functioned with a wooden leg he fashioned himself after not liking

+the "boughten" one.
 Another good and loyal employee has been Paul Funk who is still employed by Tuttle Blacksmith.

 Larry Tuttle took up his father's trade after he was discharged from the Army in 1948 and continued